Find Affordable College Courses

 Birmingham, AL

 Our 2023 rankings named Samford University the most popular school in Alabama for entrepreneurial studies students working on their bachelor’s degree.
-Located in the suburb of Birmingham, Samford is a private not-for-profit school with a moderately-sized student population.
+Located in the suburb of Birmingham, Samford is a private not-for-profit college with a moderately-sized student population.

 Of the 8 students majoring in entrepreneurship at Samford, 75% are male and 25% are female.

-Full Entrepreneurial Studies at Samford University Report
+Read full report on Entrepreneurial Studies at Samford University

 Of the 4 students majoring in entrepreneurship at AUM, 25% are male and 75% are female.